dlemstra/Magick.NET/Readme.md

 ## Donate

-If you have an uncontrollable urge to give me something for the time and effort I am putting into this project then please buy me something from my
-[amazon wish list](http://www.amazon.de/registry/wishlist/2XFZAC3J04WAY) or send me an [amazon gift card](https://www.amazon.de/Amazon-Gutschein-per-E-Mail-Amazon/dp/B0054PDOV8).
+If you have an uncontrollable urge to give me something for the time and effort I am putting into this project then please sponsor me through [GitHub Sponsors](https://github.com/sponsors/dlemstra) or send me an [amazon gift card](https://www.amazon.de/Amazon-Gutschein-per-E-Mail-Amazon/dp/B0054PDOV8).
 If you prefer to use PayPal then [click here](https://www.paypal.me/DirkLemstra).
-You can also sponsor me through [GitHub Sponsors](https://github.com/sponsors/dlemstra).

 ----
 _A special thanks goes out to [Snakeware](https://www.snakeware.nl) who let me spend company time on this project._